ChrisNeedham200/loadimpact-docs/jekyll/_v4/guides/cloud-execution.md

 ## Executing a cloud test

-When you want to run a k6 test from the cloud you simple change the k6 command used from `run` to `cloud`.
+When you want to run a k6 test using the LoadImpact cloud you simply change the k6 command used from `run` to `cloud`.
 For example, if you have a test script named `script.js`, you'd then trigger a cloud test by executing the following in your terminal:

 `k6 cloud script.js`

+Executing this does the following:
+1. k6 runs locally to read the initialization context.
+If modules are required, they are gathered
+2. We create an archive and upload that to our cloud
+3. The cloud unarchives the file and reads the initialization context so we can deploy to the correct load zones
+4. Once load generators are online and ready, your test starts running.
+You are given a link to your results under `output` on the command line

 ### Authenticating with LoadImpact cloud service